serenity-is/docs/getting_started/instaling-serene-aspnet-core-version-with-serin.md

 https://nodejs.org/en/download/package-manager/

-### Install Serin as a Global Tool
+### Install SERIN as a Global Tool

-Install our project initializer, *serin* as a global tool using NPM:
+Install our project initializer, *SERIN* as a global tool using NPM:

 **Linux / OSX:**